Members of the Club (free to join) benefit from:

 - Club discount off the published prices of any journey;

-- 50% discount first or tourist class rail travel in Spain to departure stations and from arrival stations on RENFE trains; discount code provided for on-line self-booking; this is a RENFE offer, which may change without notice;
+- 50% discounted first or tourist class rail travel in Spain 2016 & 2017, to departure stations and from arrival stations, on RENFE's trains; discount code provided for on-line self-booking; this is a RENFE offer, which may change without notice.
+Conditions in General Information.

 Fay says, "El Transcantabrico is a very special train that traverses the Atlantic-facing part of Spain known as España Verde, Green Spain, and its hinterland; passengers dine in regional restaurants and visit the best of the area's monuments and countryside.
 Every suite has a private bathroom, probably the best on a train anywhere in Europe (equalled only by its sister train Al Andalus), while each Gran Lujo Deluxe suite also has a private lounge."

 El Transcantábrico saloons are veritable jewels of railway heritage, four of them being original 1923 Pullman cars.
 All of the carriages have been specifically renovated and decorated for these luxury trains.

 This is a truly wonderful way of travelling around the beautiful landscapes of northern Spain, from Galicia to the shores of the Bay of Biscay, taking in Asturias, Cantabria, the Basque Country, Castile and León.
 All the while, regional gastronomy, art, monuments and landscapes are presented to our travellers from the comfort of a five-star 'train hotel'.

 The itinerary - Santiago de Compostela to San Sebastián, make El Transcantabrico a unique mode of transport for this less-visited part of Europe.